adlnet/xapi-profiles/xapi-profiles-structure.md

 Profile Authors:
 * MUST make sure their primary Patterns behave appropriately given the greedy matching rules in the algorithms section.
-* MUST NOT put optional or zeroOrMore directly inside alternates.
+* MUST NOT put `optional` or `zeroOrMore` directly inside alternates.
 * MUST NOT include any Pattern within itself, or within any Pattern within itself, or at any depth.
 * MUST include at least two members in `alternates`.
 * MUST include at least two members in `sequence`, unless `sequence` is in a primary Pattern that is not used elsewhere and the member of `sequence` is a single Statement Template.
 * MAY re-use Statement Templates from other Profiles in Patterns.
 In this case, validating is done as if the Statement Template were present in this Profile.
+* MAY re-use Patterns from other Profiles in Patterns.
+In this case, validating is done as if the Pattern were present in this Profile.

 Learning Record Providers:
 * MUST follow a Pattern from a Profile for every Statement that has the Profile in the category context activities.